FLabbaf97/GenoPHI/README.md

 - `--num_runs_modeling 50`: 50 modeling runs for reliable performance estimates
 - `--method rfe`: Recursive Feature Elimination (balanced performance)
 - `--use_clustering`: Enable sample clustering-aware filtering
-- `--filter_type strain`: Split data by strain to test generalization
+- `--filter_type strain`: **Critical for phage-host prediction** - Ensures train/test splits separate by strain so the model learns to predict on new strains it hasn't seen before
-- `--use_shap`: Generate SHAP plots and SHAP importance outputs
+- `--use_shap`: Generate SHAP plots and feature importance analysis for model interpretability

+**Note:** For phage-host interaction prediction, `--filter_type strain` is strongly recommended.
+This controls how train/test splits are made during feature selection and modeling, ensuring the model never sees the same strain in both training and testing.
+This forces the model to learn generalizable patterns rather than memorizing specific strain characteristics.

 For single-strain phenotypes (no phage data):
 ```bash